TallBlondMan/spring-boot-customer-app/customer-api/README.md

 3. Run the Docker with ```docker run -dp 8081:8080 -e SPRING_DATASOURCE_URL=jdbc:mysql://<host>:<port> -e SPRING_DATASOURCE_USERNAME=username -e SPRING_DATASOURCE_PASSWORD=password customer-api:1```
 4. Containers have to be on custom network to use NAMES
 5. Need to add our repository to insecure repositories on docker host server in ```/etc/docker/daemon.json``` - add line ```"insecure-registries":["host:port"]```

+Notes to self

+Try running the app without Nginx and move from there